Resource depletion

-Resource depletion is the consumption of a resource faster than it can be replenished.
-Natural resources are commonly divided between renewable resources and non-renewable resources (see also mineral resource classification).
-Use of either of these forms of resources beyond their rate of replacement is considered to be resource depletion.
-The value of a resource is a direct result of its availability in nature and the cost of extracting the resource, the more a resource is depleted the more the value of the resource increases.
-There are several types of resource depletion, the most known being: Aquifer depletion, deforestation, mining for fossil fuels and minerals, pollution or contamination of resources, slash-and-burn agricultural practices, soil erosion, and overconsumption, excessive or unnecessary use of resources.
+Resource depletion occurs when a natural resource is consumed faster than it can be replenished.
+The value of a resource depends on its availability in nature and the cost of extracting it.
+By the law of supply and demand, the scarcer the resource the more valuable it becomes.
+There are several types of resource depletion, including but not limited to: wetland and ecosystem degradation, soil erosion, aquifer depletion, and overfishing.
+The depletion of wildlife populations is called defaunation.

-Resource depletion is most commonly used in reference to farming, fishing, mining, water usage, and consumption of fossil fuels.
-Depletion of wildlife populations is called defaunation.
+It is a matter of research and debate how humanity will be impacted and what the future will look like if resource consumption continues at the current rate, and when specific resources will be completely exhausted.

+History of resource depletion

+The depletion of resources has been an issue since the beginning of the 19th century amidst the First Industrial Revolution.
+The extraction of both renewable and non-renewable resources increased drastically, much further than thought possible pre-industrialization, due to the technological advancements and economic development that lead to an increased demand for natural resources.

+Although resource depletion has roots in both colonialism and the Industrial Revolution, it has only been of major concern since the 1970s.
+Before this, many people believed in the "myth of inexhaustibility", which also has roots in colonialism.
+This can be explained as the belief that both renewable and non-renewable natural resources cannot be exhausted because there is seemingly an overabundance of these resources.
+This belief has caused people to not question resource depletion and ecosystem collapse when it occurred, and continues to prompt society to simply find these resources in areas which have not yet been depleted.

 Depletion accounting

 In an effort to offset the depletion of resources, theorists have come up with the concept of depletion accounting.
-Better known as 'green accounting,' depletion accounting aims to account for nature's value on an equal footing with the market economy.
-Resource depletion accounting uses data provided from countries to estimate the adjustments needed due to their use and depletion of the natural capital available to them.
-Natural capital are natural resources such as mineral deposits or timber stocks.
-Depletion accounting factors in several different influences such as the number of years until resource exhaustion, the cost of resource extraction and the demand of the resource.
+Related to green accounting, depletion accounting aims to account for nature's value on an equal footing with the market economy.
+Resource depletion accounting uses data provided by countries to estimate the adjustments needed due to their use and depletion of the natural capital available to them.
+Natural capital refers to natural resources such as mineral deposits or timber stocks.
+Depletion accounting factors in several different influences such as the number of years until resource exhaustion, the cost of resource extraction, and the demand for the resource.
 Resource extraction industries make up a large part of the economic activity in developing countries.
 This, in turn, leads to higher levels of resource depletion and environmental degradation in developing countries.
-Theorists argue that implementation of resource depletion accounting is necessary in developing countries.
+Theorists argue that the implementation of resource depletion accounting is necessary in developing countries.
 Depletion accounting also seeks to measure the social value of natural resources and ecosystems.
 Measurement of social value is sought through ecosystem services, which are defined as the benefits of nature to households, communities and economies.